Active Caustics: Acknowledgements

 \section{Acknowledgements}

-SR acknowledges support from the Science and Engineering Research Board, India, and from the Tata Education and Development Trust, and discussions in the Program on Complex Lagrangian Problems of Particles in Flows, ICTS-TIFR, Bangalore, RC \& RG acknowledge support from the Department of Atomic Energy, Government of India, under project no. RTI4001.
-RC acknowledges support from the International Human Frontier Science Program Organization, and thanks Michael Shelley for fruitful discussions and Manu Prakash for valuable insights into plankton dynamics.
+SR acknowledges a JC Bose Fellowship from the ANRF, India, support from the Tata Education and Development Trust, an ICTS Endowed Visiting Professorship, and discussions in the Program on Complex Lagrangian Problems of Particles in Flows, ICTS-TIFR, Bangalore, and RC \& RG acknowledge support from the Department of Atomic Energy, Government of India, under project no. RTI4001.
+SR thanks the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Anti-diffusive dynamics: from sub-cellular to astrophysical scales where work on this paper was undertaken, supported by EPSRC grant no EP/R014604/1.
+R thanks Saumav Kapoor and Samriddhi Sankar Ray at ICTS for insightful discussions.
+RC acknowledges support from the International Human Frontier Science Program Organization, and discussions in Active Matter in Complex Environments Conference at the Aspen Center for Physics, and thanks Prakash Lab for valuable insights into marine ecology.